Peloton’s newest piece of fitness equipment, the Tread, has had a lot of people, including me researching treadmills.

 To stay updated on the latest updates, be sure to sign up for our newsletter and follow me on Facebook.

-Check out my favorite home gym equipment in my Amazon shop.
+Check out my favorite home gym essentials in my Amazon shop.